Information for Sellers on Preparing to Put Your Property on the Market

 Please carefully review the information below regarding steps to be completed prior to putting your property on the market.
 You may want to bookmark this page for future reference.

-We’ll email you a link to walk you through filling out the disclosure forms electronically.
-Please complete those at your earliest convenience so that we can have all the disclosure forms filled out and signed prior to our listing date.
+We’ll be emailing you a link to walk you through filling out the disclosure forms electronically.
+Please complete those at your earliest convenience so that we can have all the disclosure forms filled out and signed prior to going active on the MLS.
 Once you have filled out the forms, we’ll review them and then send them to you for electronic signature via Docusign.
 When you first log into Docusign, the system will ask you to adopt a set of initials and signatures, and will then go through all the documents for you affix initials and signatures in the appropriate places.
 (If the system asks if you’d like to sign up for any additional service that might require payment, simply decline.)

-If you would prefer to complete the disclosures manually, please let us know and we can schedule a time to review them with you in person.
+If you would prefer to complete the disclosures manually, please let us know and we can provide a hard copy for you to complete and sign.

 STAGING & PROPERTY PHOTOS

-We’ll need to schedule property photographs about a week prior to your target listing date, so please keep me posted on any painting, cleaning, repairs or other activities that need to be completed before the photos, and let us know if you need any referrals.
+We’ll need to schedule property photographs about a week prior to your target listing date, so please keep us posted on any painting, cleaning, repairs or other activities that need to be completed before the photos, and let us know if you need any referrals.
 If you’ll be doing any staging, we’ll also work with you on coordinating that.